altaywtf/react-dual-list-box/README.md

 ## Usage
 There is a basic example on [examples folder](/examples/components/App.jsx), which is also live [here](http://altayaydemir.com/react-dual-list-box).

-:point_right: **Requirement**: This plugin requires the use of [Font Awesome](http://fontawesome.io/) for the button icons.
-See available props below.

 | Prop | Type | Default Value |
 | :----: |:-------------:|:-----:|
 | **options** | arrayOf(shape({ value: string or number, label: node })) | [ ] |